SNTag/.dotfiles/emacs-26.2/readme.md

 Where possible, I have added notations describing that system.

-## Why I don't use a literate emacs file (yet)
+## Why I don't use a literate emacs file
 Literate emacs seems like a great way to make configs accessible to others.
 There are many literate files that I have used as inspiration for this config, but I cannot bring myself to adopt it.
-I've become entrenched in a system where in-built commands enable editing of specific modes. ex, 'edit/emacs-ess' enables editing of my ess mode.
-It's helpful to not fall into the pit of endless improvements.
-The literative approach is great for building a well-rounded system, but the temptation is too high to get lost in the larger picture instead of getting things done.
+I've become entrenched in a system where in-built commands help edit specific components of my config on the fly. ex, 'edit/emacs-ess' enables editing of my ess mode.
+It's helpful to not fall into the pit of endless improvements by focusing only on what I need at the moment.

 # Outline